Vinitra Swamy

 2022

-Interpreting LMs Through KG Extraction (NeurIPS 2021)
+Interpreting LMs Through KG Extraction (NeurIPS XAI 2021)

-Vinitra Swamy, Angelika Romanou, and Martin Jaggi
+Vinitra Swamy, Angelika Romanou, Martin Jaggi

 While transformer-based language models are undeniably useful, it is a challenge to quantify their performance beyond traditional accuracy metrics.
 In this paper, we compare BERT-based language models (DistilBERT, BERT, RoBERTa) through snapshots of acquired knowledge at sequential stages of the training process.
 We contribute a quantitative framework to compare language models through knowledge graph extraction and showcase a part-of-speech analysis to identify the linguistic strengths of each model variant.
 Using these metrics, machine learning practitioners can compare models, diagnose their models' behavioral strengths and weaknesses, and identify new targeted datasets to improve model performance.